Police officer kills truck driver in Ondo – The Sun Nigeria

 Bamigbola Gbolagunte, Akure

-A trigger-happy police officer on Monday allegedly shot dead a truck driver in Uso, a community in Owo Local Government Area of Ondo State.
+A trigger happy police officer, yesterday, allegedly shot dead a truck driver in Uso, a community in Owo Local Government Area of Ondo State.

-The Police Public Relations Officer (PPRO) for the state police command, Mr Femi Joseph who confirmed the incident said the action of the police officer was condemnable.
+Police Public Relations Officer (PPRO), Femi Joseph, who confirmed the incident, said the action of the police officer was condemnable.

-He said “the state police command condemns this barbaric and gruesome murder in its entirety.”

-“The Nigeria Police and by extension the Ondo State Command respects the sanctity of life and dignity of the human person as enshrined in the Nigerian constitution .
+“The Nigeria Police and by extension, the Ondo State Command respects the sanctity of life and dignity of human person as enshrined in the Nigerian constitution.

-“Consequently, the Commissioner of Police, Ondo State has ordered a thorough investigation into the incident while the defaulting officer will be made to face the full wrath of the law.
+“Consequently, Ondo State Commissioner of Police has ordered a thorough investigation into the incident while the defaulting officer will be made to face the full wrath of the law.

-“Once again, we apologise profusely for any inconvenience or embarrassment this isolated action must have caused anyone,” he added.
+“Once again, we apologise for any inconvenience or embarrassment this isolated action must have caused anyone,” he said.

 Leave a Reply